-My name's Amanda Van West, and instead of pursuing a doctorate (which would make for the most badass villain name, Dr. Van West), I've spent the past 8+ years working in the crazy, exciting, disruptive world of startups and the music/entertainment industry.
+My name's Amanda Van West, and instead of pursuing a doctorate (which would make for the most badass villain name, Dr. Van West), I've been working in the crazy, exciting, disruptive world of startups and entertainment for over 9 years.

 Prior to this I spent nearly 5 years at a music tech startup in San Francisco called Applauze.
 I came in as an unpaid intern, the company's first hire, and finished as the most senior woman in the company, singlehandedly running our music discovery app Band of the Day as Head of Music.
 I'd like to think that my geeky inner 17 year-old Strokes fangirl would be proud.

 It was an incredible learning experience, peppered with a heavy hand of surreal moments like judging a Battle of the Bands competition in the Bahamas, speaking on a music tech panel in Spain, and having to turn away an angry and very inebriated one-eyed, 3'8" rapper at one of our epic SXSW house parties...